Pharmacy Residency Information

 - Free access to print and online drug information resources (PubMed, Lexicomp, UpToDate, etc.)

 - One white lab coat

-Our Facility: As one of the leading healthcare providers in an eight-county area, Unity Health is a nonprofit organization with a medical staff of over 150 physicians with more than 2,000 associates and 438 beds at the Searcy location and a graduate medical education program in osteopathic medicine.
+As one of the leading healthcare providers in an eight-county area, Unity Health is a nonprofit organization with a medical staff of more than 150 physicians with more than 2,300 associates and 438 beds among three hospital locations.
+Unity Health also holds the state’s second largest Graduate Medical Education program.
 Unity Health is leading Arkansas in ensuring healthcare for future generations.

 The Program is designed to produce residents who are competent in the following areas: